Glossary

 The Bilan Carbone® approach has three main objectives:

-• Mobilise the organisation's internal and external stakeholders in a transition approach, through awareness raising, empowerment, coconstruction and reporting of the transformations enabled by the transition plan.
+• Stakeholder engagement of the Organisation's internal and external Stakeholders in a transition approach, through awareness raising, Empowerment, coconstruction and Reporting and communication of the transformations enabled by the transition plan.

-• Account as rigorously and comprehensively as possible the organisation's greenhouse gas (GHG) emissions, whether direct or indirect, covering the organisation's responsibility and dependency boundaries.
+• To account for as rigorously and exhaustively as possible the Organisation's greenhouse gas (GHG) emissions, whether direct or indirect, covering the Organisation's responsibilities and dependencies boundaries.

-• To develop a transition plan and GHG emissions and organisation vulnerability reduction plan that is ambitious, controllable, operational, and consistent with the emissions accounting.
+• To develop a transition plan and action plan for reducing GHG emissions and the Organisation's vulnerabilities that is ambitious, manageable, operational, and coherent with the emission accounting.

-Results that the organisation intends to achieve over a given period, thanks to its transition plan.
+Results the Organisation intends to achieve over a given period, thanks to its transition plan.

-Within the Bilan Carbone® approach, they aim to reduce GHG emissions and enable the organisation to become more resilient.
-They are set at several time horizons : short, medium or long term.
-They are consistent with the organisation's overall objectives and integrated into its overall strategy.
+Within the Bilan Carbone® approach, they aim to reduce GHG emissions and enable the Organisation to become more resilient.
+They are set at multiple time horizons : short, medium or long term.
+They are consistent with the Organisation's overall objectives and integrated into its overall strategy.

 Observatory of Carbon Accounting in France.